Purificação Araújo: Life and career

 Asked how many births she had assisted she replied that she had lost count, but that it ran into "a few thousand".
 As an opponent of the authoritarian government of Portugal, known as the Estado Novo, she assisted many pregnant women who were in hiding from the government, risking her own arrest.
 After the Carnation Revolution of 25 April 1974, when the Estado Novo was overthrown, Araújo was able to carry out training courses on family planning both in Portugal and, between 1978 and 1992, for the United Nations Population Fund in Portuguese-speaking countries, together with Ana Vicente and others.

-Araújo has been a member of the National Commission for Maternal and Child Health, created by the Minister of Health in 1989, and a member of the National Committee of Baby-Friendly Hospitals.
+Araújo was a member of the National Commission for Maternal and Child Health, created by the Minister of Health in 1989, and a member of the National Committee of Baby-Friendly Hospitals.
 In her private practice she promoted the ideas of painless childbirth first introduced into Portugal by Cesina Bermudes and Pedro Monjardino.
 In 1996 she was awarded the Distinguished Services Medal by the Ministry of Health and this was followed by a Gold Medal in 2008.
 On International Women's Day in 1998 she was made a Commander of the Order of Merit, a national award given to those making sacrifices of benefit to the community.
 Also in 2008, she received a Gold Medal from Lisbon City Council in recognition of her development of family planning services.
 In 2014 she was awarded a Medal of Merit from the Portuguese Medical Association.

+Araújo died on 22 July 2026, at the age of 99.